PlatONnetwork/docs/docs/在线MTool使用手册.md

 >worry jewel penalty jealous expect embark outer eternal verb rebuild rice kidney
 >```
 >
 >  Wallet address format adjusted to Bech32, among them:
 >
->`lat124xmsmd0uf5cvk7v3s36eytqezqsjfcxfw2lmr`: Main network account address, beginning with LAT;
+>`lat124xmsmd0uf5cvk7v3s36eytqezqsjfcxfw2lmr`: account address;
->
->`lax124xmsmd0uf5cvk7v3s36eytqezqsjfcxxtcs4v`: Test newwork account address, start with LAX;
 >
 >`4630b6d86bc74bffd4ca8cfc18bceec562cb40fc5080c258452a04a69bc1ee07` : the private key of the wallet;
 >
 >`worry jewel penalty jealous expect embark outer eternal verb rebuild rice kidney`: the mnemonic words.
 >
 >  For security reasons, users need to back up the wallet private key or mnemonic words (both can be backed up, or one of them can be backed up).
 When the wallet is lost, it can be used for recovery.
 It is recommended that users back up mnemonic words or private keys to a secure storage medium, such as an offline machine.

 ### Recover wallet file

  If the wallet file is lost, you can restore it with the backed up private key or mnemonic as follows:

 - Execute the command:

    Recovery via private key:

   ```shell
   mtool-client account recover -k staking
   ```

   > Prompt to enter the new wallet password and backup private key, as follows:
   >
   > ```shell
   > Enter a passphrase to encrypt your key to disk: